The Ultimate Guide to Hiking Deogyusan [덕유산] National Park: Trails, Food, and Travel Tips for Your Perfect Adventure

 Getting to know Gucheondong

-Before diving into specific dishes and restaurants, let’s explore the starting point area of the yellow hiking trail, Gucheondong.
+Before diving into specific dishes and restaurants, let’s take a look at the starting point area of the yellow hiking trail—Gucheondong.

-Likewise, the best local restaurants are found in this area, as well as numerous convience stores.
-So there’s no need for a long drive to grab dinner or another can of beer.
+Additionally, the best local restaurants are located here, along with numerous convenience stores.
+So, there’s no need for a long drive to grab dinner or another can of beer.

 Map of Gucheondong